Exclusive interview with Cyril Azobu, PwC Nigeria’s Head Advisory and Mining Sector Leader.

 We recently put out a paper in which we shared our thoughts for the sector going forward.
 We look forward to continuity in the implementation of the roadmap by the new ministers albeit with adjustments and enhancements made to certain aspects, to ensure the targets that have been set therein, are met.

 For us at PwC, our commitment to supporting stakeholders, both in the public and private sectors, unlock the potential and derive value from the sector is unflinching.
-We understand that to achieve progress, there must be close collaboration amongst key stakeholders and we believe the Nigeria mining week is an excellent platform for driving this.
+We understand that to achieve progress, there must be close collaboration amongst key stakeholders and we believe Nigeria Mining Week is an excellent platform for driving this.